The 5 Best Cast Iron Skillets, According to Our Tests

 Enamelled: No

-Judge have a couple of sizes of well-priced cast-iron skillets, and we liked their 18cm version for its no-nonsense design and the quality of the finish.
+Judge provides various affordable cast-iron skillets, including their well-reviewed 18cm version praised for its practical design and quality finish.

 Enamelled: Yes

-The Le Creuset is a great choice for those easing themselves into the world of skillets.
-It was slightly lighter in weight than many of the other pans we tested, which has the benefit of making it easier to handle.
+The Le Creuset skillet is an excellent choice for those new to cooking with skillets.
+It is slightly lighter than most pans tested, making it easier to handle.

-At 23cm wide, this pan would be great for a couple, or those with less cupboard space.
-We loved that it had a handle on each side, making it especially easy to lift up and out of the oven.
-It also has spouts on either side which are really useful when needing to pour off excess oil.
+Measuring 23cm wide, this pan is suitable for couples or those with limited storage.
+Unique handle designs on either side make it especially easy to lift from the oven, and the integrated spouts on either side are handy for pouring off excess oil.

 - Netherton Foundry 12-inch Prospector pan, £74.95